 Fee: $300 if located within an hour’s drive of Seattle.
 For presentations located farther away, the fee is the same but the host is responsible for travel, accommodation, and meals.

 I would recommend your class to writers at any stage of their career, who struggle with fear (or synonym: “procrastination”).
-Everyone–from the aspiring writer who says, “I wish I could start writing” to the established writer who laments, “I’m a published author, why can’t I be more productive?”–everyone can get real value out of your class.
-To put it another way: “Peg Cheng is a rockstar!” — Mary Elder, screenwriter
+Everyone–from the aspiring writer who says, “I wish I could start writing” to the established writer who laments, “I’m a published author, why can’t I be more productive?”–everyone can get real value out of your class. — Mary Elder, screenwriter

 You made the space fun, safe, and informative.
-For the first time in my life, I felt comfortable reading in front of a group of ‘strangers.’ — Iris Rosechild
+For the first time in my life, I felt comfortable reading in front of a group of ‘strangers.’ — Iris Rosechild, writer

 Can enemies become friends?
 That’s the question at the heart of Peg Cheng’s THE CONTENDERS, a novel featuring two 5th graders–Eunice Yang and Thad Warfield–who couldn’t be more different or hate each other more.
 With Peg’s guidance, students will cultivate their social emotional skills by unpacking the story arcs of two realistic, relatable characters.
-This workshop allows teachers and students to address bullying through the power of literature, and discover solutions that build empathy, compassion, and friendship.
+This workshop allows teachers and students to address bullying through the power of literature, and discover solutions that build empathy and compassion.

 Duration: 45-60 minutes